ministryofjustice/hmpps-integration-api/docs/diagrams/README.md

 ### Certificates diagram

 Certificates are used to secure the components that make up our API.
+When trying to troubleshoot any issues, it is important to remember that we use **two** types of certificates in our authentication model, which realistically might have different expiration dates, and therefore would require distinct renewal processes.

 There are two levels of authentication: